KOTI-PRASAD/Student-Exam-System/README.md

 # Student Exam System
 A full-stack application that allows students to register, log in, and take a timed JavaScript multiple-choice test.
 It selects 5 random questions from a larger question pool, runs a countdown timer, and displays the final score upon submission.
 The app is secure, responsive, and built using modern technologies with proper structure and best practices.

+# Features
+- Student registration and login using JWT authentication
+- JavaScript-themed multiple-choice exam (5 random questions from a pool)
+- 30-minute countdown timer
+- Score calculation and display
+- Clean and responsive UI using React
+- Backend with FastAPI and SQL (SQLite/PostgreSQL/MySQL)